webgme/tutorials/README.md

 - https://www.mongodb.org/downloads#production (>=2.6.0)
 - https://git-scm.com/downloads

+After mongodb has been installed, start mongod (mongo deamon) at the default port 27017 and leave it running throughout the tutorial.

 [https://github.com/webgme/webgme-cli](https://github.com/webgme/webgme-cli) (v2.0.0), the tool for creating new webgme components (plugins, decorators, visualizers), needs to be installed globally as a node-module.
 Use the following command:
 ```
 npm install -g webgme-cli